-IT processes have been targeted as work processes where RPA can deliver significant benefits for about 6 years.
+IT processes have been targeted as work processes where RPA can deliver significant benefits for about 10 years.
 The more general characteristics of processes which may benefit most are predicted to include those with: high volumes and value of transactions, frequent access to multiple systems, environment stability, limited need for human intervention and exception handling, manual, prone to errors or re-work, and readily decomposed into steps with , and with a clear understanding of current manual costs.
-Eight use cases that are targets for this technology include server support, storage, networks, application, security automations, account identity and password management, automated job scheduling, and ITPA integration.
-The potential benefits include IT service: repeatability, predictability, integration, productivity, satisfaction, risk reduction, cost business effectiveness, and improved performance.
+Eight use cases that are targets for this technology include server support, networks, application, storage, security automations, account identity and password management, automated job scheduling, and ITPA integration.
+The potential benefits include service: repeatability, predictability, integration, productivity, satisfaction, reduction, cost effectiveness, and improved business performance.
 (Fung, 2014)